WHAT ARE PROPS IN RETAIL? (PLUS EXAMPLES!)

 A prop is an item or group of items you use to tell your product’s message.
 It is usually placed in a window display, floor display or stand alone by an end cap.
+It can include a PoP display shelf or product display in your retail store.
 The items are solely for sales support and are not for sale.

 Most of the time, props are used in visual merchandising within a window display.
-They don’t have to be expensive and finding just the right props can be time consuming.
+They don’t have to be expensive, and finding just the right retail window props can be time consuming.
 One thing is certain, when implemented into a good design, props can help attract foot traffic.

-Merchandising props used in visual displays are productive when they tell the product’s story in such a way, the customer wants to know more.
-Visual displays are especially attractive around popular holidays such as Christmas, Thanksgiving and Valentine’s Day.
+Merchandising props used in visual displays in retail are productive when they tell the product’s story in such a way that the customer wants to know more.
+Visual displays are especially attractive around popular holidays such as Christmas, Thanksgiving, and Valentine’s Day.
 Here are some of the more common types of visual merchandising props:

 - Potted plants